Czech animation: Golden Age (1945–1989)

 The roots of the Czech "Golden Age" of animation began in 1945 when puppet theater operators Eduard Hofman and Jiří Trnka founded the animation studio Bratři v triku.
 In 1945, the studio released its first production, Zasadil dědek řepu, directed by Trnka.
 The film was a ten minute long adaptation of a popular Czech folk tale.
 In the same year, Zeman's recreation of Vánoční sen was released.
 In 1946, Jiří Trnka directed Zvířátka a petrovští; both films brought critical acclaim to the Czech animation industry by winning short film awards at the 1st annual Cannes Film Festival.
 Czech animation also expanded following World War II due to the nationalization of Czechoslovak film industry, which allowed the development of feature-length films and more consistent studio output due to an increased amount of resources.

 In the late 1940s, Jiří Trnka expanded from two-dimensional animation to puppet animation and created the first feature-length Czech puppet animation film, Špalíček (1947).
 The film was also Trnka's first feature-length production.
 By the end of the 1950s, Trnka had made 6 full-length films and 12 short animated films, and was one of the most productive animators in the world.
 His films produced in the 1950s such as Prince Bayaya, Old Czech Legends and A Midsummer Night's Dream earned him worldwide acclaim and the nickname "the Walt Disney of Eastern Europe".
 His final film The Hand was declared the 5th best animated picture in history.

 Other important figures in Bratři v triku include Zdeněk Miler, who created the popular cartoon character Mole, and Josef Kábrt, who worked on the film Fantastic Planet.
-The successful children's animated series Pohádky z mechu a kapradí was also developed by Bratři v triku.
-Another successful animator was Břetislav Pojar, who worked under Trnka.
-His animated series Pojďte pane, budeme si hrát was nationally successful.
+The children's animated series Pohádky z mechu a kapradí was also developed by Bratři v triku.
+Another notable animator was Břetislav Pojar, who worked under Trnka, known for his animated series Pojďte pane, budeme si hrát.

 The second most prominent Czech animation studio was based in Zlín, where Karel Zeman and Hermína Týrlová were considered the main figures.
 Týrlová earned fame for her children's films, with her most famous film being 1947's Vzpoura hraček.
 Zeman's films gained worldwide attention for its unique mixture of animation and live-action actors.
 His films drew inspiration from novels Jules Verne.
 His The Fabulous World of Jules Verne is considered the most successful Czech film ever made.

 The second generation of animators includes Jan Švankmajer, who emerged in the mid-1960s, Jiří Barta, Vlasta Pospíšilová, experimental animator Vera Neubauer, and Lubomír Beneš, the creator of the series Pat & Mat.
 Significant films of 1980s include The King and the Goblin (1980) by Lubomír Beneš, The Pied Piper (1986) by Jiří Barta and Alice (1988) by Jan Švankmajer.
 Animated films were funded by the State during Communism but were censored and many projects couldn't be realized as a result.